highlight/highlight/README.md

 ## Highlight is the open-source, fullstack monitoring platform.

 Highlight is a monitoring tool for the next generation of developers (like you!).
 Unlike the age-old, outdated tools on the market, we want to build a [cohesive](#cohesion) and [modern](#for-todays-developer) monitoring product, something we wished WE had.
-Oh, and its all open source :)
+Oh, and it's all open source :)

 How many times have you heard the term prometheus or grafana or loki?
 And how many times have you wondered why they were relevant? (note that we love these tools, we just think developers shouldn't have to worry about them 🙂)